Tuxedo Mask: Development

 Takeuchi designed the character of Tuxedo Mask as her own ideal of a man, describing him as "strong, silent, unshakeable, a little like Captain Harlock."
-She also took inspiration from Kaito Kid.
+Takeuchi based his design on Shonentai member Noriyuki Higashiyama and she also took inspiration from Kaito Kid, the main character of the manga Magic Kaito by Gosho Aoyama.
 Takeuchi originally intended his persona as Tuxedo Mask to "have more mysteries and take a greater role."

 The kanji in Mamoru's surname translate as "earth" (地, chi) and "place" (場, ba).
 Together, they form the term "local," with a pun on his identity as Endymion, Prince of Earth.
 His given name means "protect" (衛, mamoru).

 Originally Naoko Takeuchi used the codename "Mysterious 2098 Face" for Tuxedo Mask.
 She later expressed bewilderment at herself for the idea.
 Although Takeuchi had designed his costume herself, she found it difficult to draw, as it had many parts to it; she often forgot to draw parts of it in the early manga.
 She later had the same problem with Sailor Galaxia's costume.

 Tōru Furuya stated in a making-of extra that he had an influence on the development of the anime persona of Tuxedo Mask.
 When asked about any differences between the anime and manga counterparts, he ad-libbed "I'm driving."
 Because of this, Tuxedo Mask became more comical.

 The name Endymion fits particularly appropriately as a reference to Greek mythology.
 The Greek Endymion falls in love with Selene, the Greek goddess of the moon.

 Actors

 Mamoru Chiba was originally voiced by Tōru Furuya in the first Japanese anime series and related media.
 Furuya described the role as "very special to me."
 Mamoru was voiced by Kenji Nojima in Sailor Moon Crystal and all media since.
 In the DIC and Cloverway English adaptations, his name is changed to Darien Chiba and his voice is first provided by Rino Romano for the first eleven episodes, Toby Proctor for the next fifty-five episodes, and Vince Corazza for the rest of the series and its films.
 In the Viz Media English dub, Mamoru's voice is supplied by Robbie Daymond.

-In the stage musicals, ten different actors and an actress have played Mamoru: Mizuki Sano, Yūta Mochizuki, Yuuta Enomoto, Kousei Amano, Hidemasa Edo, Kenji Urai, Yuu Shirota, Gyo Miyamoto, Yūga Yamato, Mikako Ishii and Riona Tatemichi.
+In the stage musicals, different actors and actreses have played Mamoru: Mizuki Sano, Yūta Mochizuki, Yuuta Enomoto, Kousei Amano, Hidemasa Edo, Kenji Urai, Yuu Shirota, Gyo Miyamoto, Yūga Yamato, Mikako Ishii, Riona Tatemichi, and Mitsuki Tenju.
 Creator Naoko Takeuchi has described Sano's portrayal of Mamoru as "a cute, sweet boy."
 Yūta Mochizuki, the longest-running among the musical actors, went on to perform as King Endymion during Fumina Hara's musicals.

 In the live action series, Mamoru was portrayed by Jouji Shibue.